-The Romans took the Greek word Melite and made it “Melita,” shaping the pronunciation toward the modern name of Malta.
+The Romans later began referring to the island as “Melita,” shaping the pronunciation toward the modern name of Malta.

 Valletta is the smallest European capital

-The capital city of Malta, Valletta, is the southernmost, smallest and undoubtedly one of the most intriguing capital cities in all of Europe.
+The capital city of Malta, Valletta, is the southernmost, smallest, and undoubtedly one of the most intriguing European capital cities.

-Valletta’s modest population would classify the city as a small town in any other country in Europe, but here in Malta, Valletta is known as ”the City.”
+Valletta’s modest population would allow for it to be classified as a small town rather than a city in any other European country, but here in Malta, Valletta is known as ”the City.”

-The footprint of its many conquerors, rulers and even visitors throughout the millennia is still evident in abundance in Malta.
+The footprint of its many conquerors, rulers, and even visitors throughout the millennia is still especially evident throughout Malta.

 The Apostle Paul visited Malta

-Carthaginians and Phoenicians, Romans and Greeks, Arabs and Normans, French and British — all these have shaped the history of these tiny islands in the middle of the Mediterranean Sea for more than five thousand years now.
+Carthaginians and Phoenicians, Romans and Greeks, Arabs and Normans, French and British—all these cultures have shaped the history of these tiny islands in the middle of the Mediterranean Sea for over five thousand years now.

-Even the Apostle Paul himself is recorded as having visited Malta long ago — although it was by mistake!
-After being charged with sedition by the Roman authorities, Paul was forced to make his way to the capital city of the empire to face the charges there.
+Even the Apostle Paul himself is said to have visited Malta long ago although it was, funny enough, entirely unintentional!
+Having being charged with sedition by the Roman authorities, Paul was forced to make his way to the capital city of the empire to face the charges there.

 Ending up on what is now believed to be St. Paul’s Island, or “Selmunett,” just off the Maltese coast, Paul was able to find safety there before journeying onward to Rome.
 The “Parish Church of St. Paul’s Shipwreck,” located in Valletta, is one of Malta’s oldest churches and is well worth a visit.